CRAZY QUILTING TUTORIAL

 The last job was to trim the overhanging patch edges.
 They should be even with the foundation square.
 Now, the block is ready for the decorative stitches.

-I hope the step-by-step photos and instructions have helped you.
-They show that piecing your blocks is simple and lots of fun.
-Now its your turn.
+I created this quilt block using the stitch-and-flip technique of crazy patchwork.
+I hope the step-by-step photos and instructions have helped you see that piecing your blocks is simple and lots of fun.